 If someone has contacted you about buying an animal, respond back as quickly as you can within reason.
 This is one of the key things that gets me more business than anything else.

 You might not be able to get to it right away but when you have ten free minutes send a quick email.
 Most phone calls will take less than 10 minutes.
 So ask when a good time would be to call them back.

-Now I also have “office hours” listed on the rabbitry page to help people understand that I might not answer back on a weekend or after a certain hour at night.
-We all have lives family that is our first priority so don’t let your business take over.
+I have “office hours” listed on the rabbitry page to help people understand that I might not answer back on a weekend or after a certain hour at night.

 The Number Isn’t Everything

 If I don’t drive anything else home let this point be it.

 Remember, you don’t need to have a large number of breeding stock to be successful.
 I have met several breeders who have a lot of nice animals but they struggle to keep up.
 They are not able to share on social or build awareness so they lose sales and have to sell cheaply.